oci-landing-zones/terraform-oci-modules-observability/logging/examples/bucket_logs/README.md

-# CIS OCI Logging Module Example - Custom Logs
+# CIS OCI Logging Module Example - Bucket Logs in Bulk

 ## Introduction

-This example shows how to deploy custom logs using the [CIS Landing Zone Logging module](../../).
-It deploys the following resources:
+This example shows how to deploy bucket logs in bulk using the [CIS Landing Zone Logging module](../../).
+The target buckets are dynamically retrieved based on the specified target compartments (*target_compartment_ids* attribute).
+Distinct logs are created for bucket read and bucket write operations.
-- One log group forall custom logs.
-- One simple custom log
-- One custom log using SYSLOG parser.
-- One custom log using APACHE_ERROR parser

-For deploying service logs, refer to [Flow Logs example](../flow_logs/), [Bucket Logs example](../bucket_logs/) or [Vision Service Logs example](../vision/).
+For deploying bucket logs for individual buckets, refer to [vision Service Logs example](../vision/).
+For deploying custom logs, refer to [Custom Logs example](../custom_logs/).

 ## External Dependency (Optional)